András Lányi

 András Lányi (born 26 November 1969) is a retired Hungarian tennis player.

 Lányi has a career high ATP singles ranking of 374 achieved on 19 June 1989.
 He also has a career high ATP doubles ranking of 194, achieved on 6 February 1995.
 Lányi has won 3 ITF Satellite tournament doubles title.

 Lányi has represented Hungary at Davis Cup, where he has a win–loss record of 12–13.

-He was studied at University of Southern California, between 1989-1993.
+He was studied at University of Southern California, between 1989 and 1993.
 He won the NCAA Men's Team Championship in 1993 with Trojans.
 His teammates was Wayne Black, David Ekerot, Jon Leach, Brian MacPhie and Kent Seton, and they earned All-America selection that year.

 He competed at the 1993 Summer Universiade.
 In mixed doubles he won bronze medal with Virág Csurgó.